udayakumar-s/ej2-angular-docs/ej2-angular/kanban/dimensions.md

 # Dimensions in Angular Kanban component

-The Kanban dimensions refers to both height and width of the entire layout and it accepts three types of values.
+The [Angular Kanban](https://www.syncfusion.com/angular-components/angular-kanban-board) dimensions refers to both height and width of the entire layout and it accepts three types of values.

 * Auto
 * Pixel